HomeArticlesBest OfBest BMI Calculators

 Lean Body Mass Calculator

-BMI actively misleads people with high lean body mass by categorising them as overweight or obese when their body fat is actually low.
+BMI actively misleads people with high lean body mass by categorizing them as overweight or obese when their body fat is low.
 Tracking lean body mass over time is a far better marker of training progress than BMI.
-Use this calculator in combination with the BMI and body fat tools to build a complete picture of your body composition.
+Use this calculator alongside the BMI and body fat tools to build a complete picture of your body composition.

 TDEE Calculator